dog

 Bonus: Top Dog Food Brands That Complement a Home-Cooked Diet

 Looking to mix human food with commercial options?
-Vets trust these top dog food brands:
+These top dog food brands are trusted by vets:

 1.)
 Natural Balance Pet Foods Original Wet Dog Food Ultra Platefuls